jaytalwar/GraphRag/timeline.md

-# Intern Project Timeline: Knowledge Graph Construction (5 Weeks)
+# Timeline: Knowledge Graph Construction

 This document outlines the tasks for project focused on building a knowledge graph from product documentation using Python, Neo4j, and Streamlit.